_ [Contents]

 The code was found with no comments whatsoever.
 Comments by themselves will never transform bad code into good code.
 However, comments can be seen as the first step along a road that leads to better code, because some comments as to intent would give us a chance of judging whether the code was doing what it was intended to do.

 Let’s try to reverse-engineer this code.
 We can see that it always returns either the integer 1 or the integer 0.
 These can be considered the canonical boolean values, i.e. the canonical representations of the concept of truth and the concept of falsity.
 This is arguably useful, because the language’s built-in true/false checker accepts a goodly number of non-canonical representations of truth and falsity.
-For example, the strings "0" and "0000" both represent falsity.
+For example, the integer 0, the string "0", and the string "0000" (among other things) all represent falsity.

 But wait, we haven’t finished analyzing the code.
 Apparently the author decided that it would be nice to allow the string "false" as yet another representation of falsity.
 This means it is no longer true that if(node.getValue()) will behave the same as if(node.getBoolValue()).